 Using GPIOs with switches

 It is possible to read the position of a switch that is connected to a GPIO.
-A SPST or SPDT switch is recommended to use with GPIOs.
+An SPST or SPDT switch is recommended to use with GPIOs.
 Push switches do maintain the contacts closed only for a very short time so using them is discouraged.
 The fundamental idea of using a switch with GPIO is to have the switch cause a voltage level change at the GPIO pin when pressed.
-Usually this is achieved by using an external pull-up resistor along with the switch.
+Usually, this is achieved by using an external pull-up resistor along with the switch.
 The pull up resistor is connected between the GPIO and VDD and the switch is connected between the GPIO and ground.
-When the switch is not pressed, the pull-up resistor will cause the GPIO to stay at VDD voltage level.
-When the switch is pressed, the GPIO is short circuited to ground and stays at zero voltage.
+When the switch is not pressed, the pull-up resistor will cause the GPIO to stay at the VDD voltage level.
+When the switch is pressed, the GPIO is short-circuited to the ground and stays at zero voltage.
 This change in voltage and thus the position of the switch can be read using “gpio read” command.